cuevas1208/Stock_Market_Forecast/README.md

 Using convolutional neural network to predict the stock market

 ##Overview

-This is the code for the Stock Price Prediction.
-The code uses the [scikit-learn](https://github.com/scikit-learn/scikit-learn) machine learning library to train a [support vector regression](https://en.wikipedia.org/wiki/Support_vector_machine) on a stock price dataset from [Google Finance](https://en.wikipedia.org/wiki/Support_vector_machine) to predict a future price.
+Python script for the Stock Price Prediction.
+The code uses the [scikit-learn](https://github.com/scikit-learn/scikit-learn) machine learning library to train a [support vector regression](https://en.wikipedia.org/wiki/Support_vector_machine) on a stock price dataset from [Google Finance](https://en.wikipedia.org/wiki/Support_vector_machine) to estimate a buy, hold and sell based on settings.

-This porject is an attempt to predict the stock volatility using an Pandas to incorporate Google Finance Stock tools together to get data set.
+This project is an attempt to predict the stock volatility using an python finance stock tools.
-In the data set I will explore the predictive power of different observation and normalization schemes.
+In the data set I will explore different observation and normalization schemes.
-At the end I will compare the model performance with the benchmarks and discuss issues including applications at other frequencies, overfitting, and error statistics.
+At the end I will compare the model performance with the benchmarks and discuss issues.

 ##Dependencies
 * numpy (http://www.numpy.org/)